Gibney Beach: Property dispute

 After Kitty died, the Oppenheimers' land was left to their daughter Toni.
-Toni committed suicide and left the land to “the people of St. John for a public park and recreation”.
-The Gibneys rejected the idea of a public park and expressed to Robert Meyner, Toni's executor to estate, their Right of First Refusal.
-In Meyner's responses he declared that their Right of First Refusal only applied to a sale, not a donation.
-The Gibneys fought back warning Meyner they would engage in a new deed saying only a one family residence could be built.
+Toni later died by suicide and left the land to "the people of St. John for a public park and recreation".
+The Gibneys rejected the idea of a public park and expressed to Robert Meyner, Toni's executor to estate, their right of first refusal.
+In Meyner's responses he declared that their right of first refusal applied only to a sale, not a donation.
+The Gibneys fought back, warning Meyner they would engage in a new deed saying only a one-family residence could be built.
 Meyner responded that there would be no need for future buildings.

-Even with the deterioration of the building and property following Toni's death, the Gibneys did not give up on their fight.
+Even with the deterioration of the building and property after Toni's death, the Gibneys persisted in their fight.
 They wanted to regain control of the property, but faced numerous delays.
 When Robert Gibney died in 1973, Nancy kept fighting.
-Nancy passed in 1980 without resolving the conflict.
-The National Park Beach took over the property at Hawksnest Beach and a parking lot, changing area, pit toilets, barbecue grills, tables, benches, and sheltered pavilions were added to the property.
+She died in 1980 with the conflict unresolved.
+The National Park Beach took over the property at Hawksnest Beach and a parking lot, changing area, pit toilets, barbecue grills, tables, benches, and sheltered pavilions were added.
 The beach's visiting population grew.
 The land became known as Hawksnest Beach and the smaller section Gibney Beach.
-The Government of the Virgin Islands took ownership of the Oppenheimer land.
-They renovated the old house and made improvements to the land; it is now used as a Community Center.
-A large iron gate was placed at the entrance to the Gibney's property on the North Shore Road to prevent cars from entering.
-Ironically, the gate was plainly inscribed “Oppenheimer Beach”.Two driveways serve as the entrances to the Gibney's private property.
+The Virgin Islands government took ownership of the Oppenheimers' land.
+They renovated the house and made improvements to the land; it is now a community center.
+A large iron gate was placed at the entrance to the Gibneys' property on the North Shore Road to prevent cars from entering.
+Two driveways serve as the entrances to the Gibneys' private property.